arun-dpe/bfi-financial-ui/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+BFI Financial UI code.

+Before running the project, use
+`
+yarn install
+`
+to install the dependencies

 ## Available Scripts